Balotsav: 2017

 In 2017, the 26th iteration of the festival was conducted from 12 November to 14 November.
 After it was launched in 1991, the original organizers had originally decided to cancel the festival in 2017.
-Vasireddy Ramesh Babu, convener of several previous iterations, said during a press conferencethat the Vasireddy Venkatadri Institute of Technology (VVIT) had expressed its willingness to host the event, and it was subsequently given the project.
+Vasireddy Ramesh Babu, convener of several previous iterations, said during a press conference that the Vasireddy Venkatadri Institute of Technology (VVIT) had expressed its willingness to host the event, and it was subsequently given the project.
 It was organized in collaboration with Acharya Nagarjuna University, Andhra Pradesh State Road Transport Corporation, Andhra Pradesh State Skill Corporation, and Andhra Pradesh Non-Resident Telugu Society.
 More than 12,000 children took part in the festival.
 The closing ceremony was presided over by the Speaker and the Deputy Speaker of the Andhra Pradesh Legislative Assembly, Kodela Siva Prasad Rao and Mandali Buddha Prasad.
 On a closing note, Vasireddy said that VVIT would be hosting the fest in the future.